I was in NYC just a few weeks ago with a friend. We decided to visit for a long weekend and the fall weather just made it even sweeter.

 To not blow away your budget before actually enjoying the city, make sure to find a place that works.
 To me, it’s all about location.
 I have no interest in staying 40 minutes out of the city and having to take the subway to get everywhere.
 Just like Montreal, what I love about New York is how walkable the city is.

 That’s why after doing plenty of research, I found The Bowery House.
 This hostel has great design, super sweet staff and is a big two-minute walk from some of the best neighbourhoods including Nolita, Soho & Chinatown.

-If you are traveling without a fixed budget or you feel like treating yourself, then you should book a room a Public Hotel which is just one block away as well.
-It’s in my lifetime top two hotel rooms, with a self check-in, amazing bedroom fully automated, beautiful gym and much more to discover.
+If you are travelling without a fixed budget or you feel like treating yourself, then you should book a room at Public Hotel which is just one block away as well.
+It’s in my lifetime’s top two hotel rooms, with self-check-in, an amazing bedroom fully automated, a beautiful gym and much more to discover.
 (The other room was bigger than my condo at InterContinental in Hanoi, Vietnam and had a daily Asian buffet out of this world if you’re curious 😉)